bilguun-zorigt/mongolbank-rate-downloader/README.md

 Each version has its own directory and readme file with instructions.

 # Comparisons
-Comparisons will be updated as the project goes, and will compare.
+Comparisons will be updated as the project goes, and will compare:
 - How much effort it took to write
 - Speed
 - GUI